 - Gold is a noble metal in the periodic table, which is chemically inert and does not get corroded in the natural or industrial environment.
 This is because the gold does not react with oxygen in the atmosphere.
 However, gold does not make oxide because it is the least reactive metal - it is extracted from the ground in its pure form while other metals have to go through expensive industrial processes to extract metal from its ore.

 - If the carat of gold is more in the ornaments, then the chances of getting weak will decrease.
-Let us tell you that carat is a unit of testing the purity of gold.
-According to this, if the quantity of gold in jewellery, coin etc. is 99.9% then it is considered as 24 carat pure gold.
-If it is 75% then 18 carat, 58.5% then 14 carats and 41.7% then 10 carat gold.
+Let us tell you that a carat is a unit of testing the purity of gold.
+According to this, if the quantity of gold in jewellery, coin etc. is 99.9% then it is considered as 24-carat pure gold.
+If it is 75% then 18 carats, 58.5% then 14 carat and 41.7% then 10-carat gold.
 The rest part of the ornament is often made up of silver or other metals like copper, nickel, iron etc. If in the jewellery gold is 14 carat or less than that then it is considered as weak jewellery or not pure gold jewellery.

 - Let us tell you that gold is the only metal which is found in yellow colour.
 The colour of some other metals may be yellow, but this can only happen when the reaction of these metals is done by any other chemical substance.
 Gold is a flexible metal.
 Do you know that a very fine wire of about 8 km can be made with 28 grams of gold?